ishika172/innovoclub.github.io/README.md

 This is the sample webpage built for practice by me.
-I have used css,html,javascript in this webpage.It is created to help the students learn more about the technologies.
+I have used css,html,javascript in this webpage.
+It is created to help the students learn more about the technologies.